 God’s own country’ is full of scenic and breathtaking views.
 But aside from these, there is a tonne to do when you enter the mind-bogglingly green landscape of Kerala.
 A melange of culinary experiences, the beautiful beaches, the serene backwaters, and the massage are not the only things to do in Kerala.
 This place has a lot more to offer.

-TravelTriangle has compiled a list of things to do in Kerala to make your holiday a memorable one.
-Which of these do you wish to try first?
+Here’s a compiled list of things to do in Kerala to make your holiday a memorable one.
+There is quite a lot to do and explore in God’s own country.
+Now it is upto you as to which of these must-do things in Kerala do you wish to try first?

 Kerala Holiday Packages On TravelTriangle